rfortherestofus/blog/014_remove_unwanted_texts_with_regex/014_remove_unwanted_texts_with_regex.md

 # How to remove unwanted texts in your data
 Albert Rapp
-Invalid Date
+2024-05-22

 Text cleaning is a common part of data analysis.
-You may not really want to do it but it’s necessary all the time.
+You may not really want to do it but it’s often necessary.
 For example, have a look at this data set from tidyTuesday.
 It shows you the stock prices of some big tech companies.

 ``` r
 big_tech_stock_prices <- readr::read_csv('https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2023/2023-02-07/big_tech_stock_prices.csv')